openrewrite/rewrite-docs/reference/gradle-plugin-configuration.md

 * To change the active recipe, you can specify: `activeRecipe`, `activeRecipes`, `rewrite.activeRecipe`, or `rewrite.activeRecipes` (all of them do the same thing and take the same input).
 * To change the style, you can specify: `activeStyle`, `activeStyles`, `rewrite.activeStyle`, or `rewrite.activeStyles` (all of them do the same thing and take the same input).

-Here's an example of what this might look like if you were ran [rewriteRun with an init script](/running-recipes/running-rewrite-on-a-gradle-project-without-modifying-the-build.md):
+Here's an example of what this might look like if you were to use [rewriteRun with an init script](/running-recipes/running-rewrite-on-a-gradle-project-without-modifying-the-build.md):

 {% code overflow="wrap" %}
 ```bash